electronF/elsia/README.md

-# Elsia: Recommendation Web API 🎓
+# Elsia: Recommendation Web API

-Elsia is a web API built with **FastAPI** that provides intelligent recommendations to assist professionals in creating intervention plans for students with disabilities.
+Elsia is a web API built with **FastAPI** that provides intelligent recommendations to assist professionals in creating intervention plans for students.
 This service gives client applications access to recommendation systems designed to support various stages of plan creation.

 ***

-## Features ✨
+## Features

 * **Full Profile Analysis:** Allows professionals to describe a student's full profile (strengths, challenges, needs) using a free-form text or a complete document.
 * **Recommendation of Strengths and Challenges:** Identifies and recommends formulations of a student's strengths and challenges from a free-form description or keywords.